SirGoodenough/ThermoPI-Cottage/README.md

 # ThermoPI-Cottage

-Use a Raspberry PI connected to eight Dallas 1 wire temperature sensors to send the results to a MQTT server.
+Use a Raspberry PI connected to ten Dallas 1 wire temperature sensors to send the results to a MQTT server.

 ## USAGE